 - 1. 1st Offense: \$200 fine and the completion of the Safe Colleges alcohol assessment.
-You can visit the Student Success Center to schedule a time to complete the assessment.
-After completing the assessment, you must write a 2-page paper (12-point font, double spaced) about your experience completing the assessment and what you have learned about alcohol and your consumption habits. - a.
-You must submit your paper via email to residencelife@prattcc.edu approximately seven days after completing the assessment.
-Failure to do either assignment will result in placing a disciplinary hold on your account. - 2.
+You can visit the Student Success Center to schedule a time to complete the assessment. - 2.
 2nd Offense: \$250 fine and you must attend one session with the on-campus counselor.
-You can visit the Student Success Center to schedule your appointment.
-After attending your session, you must write a 2-page paper (12-point font, double spaced) about this experience and what you have learned or gained from attending this session. - a.
-You must submit your paper via email to residencelife@prattcc.edu approximately seven days after your session.
-Failure to do either assignment will result in placing a disciplinary hold on your account. - 3.
+You can visit the Student Success Center to schedule your appointment. - 3.
 3rd Offense: Dismissal from residence hall.
 Payment of breaking fee by student.
 Student will be permitted on campus to attend classes, related academic activity, athletic practice and athletic activity only.
 Student will not be permitted in the residence halls.
 Scholarship will be revoked the following semester